 At Ward Family Law Group, we understand that no two families are alike, and that no domestic case is exactly like another.
 Simple cases may turn out to be very complex.
 No good lawyer in most cases will tell you that your case is “easy” or “no problem.”
 Many cases that appear to be routine at first glance can mushroom quickly into complicated problems.
 A case that one spouse may think can be resolved quickly in a Separation Agreement may end up being a domestic violence case or a high-conflict custody dispute.
 On the other hand, one spouse may think that his case is one that will never settle but then the parties are able to resolve their dispute amicably outside of court.
 Because of the unpredictability of family law disputes, we believe the fairest way to bill for legal services is for the client to pay only for the time the lawyer and her staff bills.

 While there are some instances when we may be able to handle your issue for a set fee (i.e., absolute divorce, uncontested Prenuptial Agreement or uncontested, non-negotiated Separation Agreement), our firm charges by the hour for legal services.
-A detailed listing of the hourly rate charged by each member of our firm is below for your review.
 Please note that we try to allocate work among our lawyers and staff in a way designed to conserve and limit your attorney’s fees.
 Moreover, if there is work which the client can prepare on his own (like preparing a monthly budget or gathering financial documents per Family Court disclosures rules), then we will ask the client to gather this information in order to contain costs.
 Your attorney may give you an estimate of costs for the case when she talks with you about the case “game plan.”
 However, any figures we might quote you for the total cost of our legal services are merely estimates.
 Your adversary, the opposing party or others may engage in activities beyond our control that require time that was originally not contemplated.
 We will discuss with you the specific fee arrangement and initial deposit for your case once we have had an opportunity to interview you and determine the facts and objectives in your case.

 We maintain detailed records of the time we spend on each client’s case.
 Our firm sends out monthly invoices detailing the legal services rendered to the client, so you should be able to look at your invoice and know immediately what work was done on your case.
 Records are kept by each attorney and our staff bills on the basis of tenths of hours.
 Thus, a one-half hour consultation would be listed as: “conference with client – .5”.
 You will be billed for all time spent on your case including, but not limited to, conferences, telephone calls, emails, correspondence, witness interviews, pretrial discovery, depositions, mediation, trial preparation, document drafting, pleadings, negotiations, legal research, court time, as well as travel to and from locations away from our office.